Terradue/doc-developer-sandbox/source/start/introduction.rst

 2. Join your laboratory:

-- import your certificate in your web browser following this procedure - `Import Certificate in web browser <certificate.rst>`__
+- import your certificate in your web browser following this procedure - :doc:`Import Certificate in web browser <certificate>`
 - install your pre-configured OpenVPN client, that shall successfully access Terradue's VPN server - Setup your VPN client

 3. Connect to your Sandbox: